Shawn-Nichol/AndroidKotlinGuide/User Interface/Layouts/Motion/README.md

 `<KeyAttribute>` Specifies view attributes at a specific moment during the motion sequence. `<KeyAttribute>` can be used to set any the view's standart attributes.

-https://developer.android.com/reference/androidx/constraintlayout/motion/widget/MotionLayout
+Description of all the elements and their attributes can be found here. https://developer.android.com/reference/androidx/constraintlayout/motion/widget/MotionLayout